tosdr/tosback-versions/Consumer Reports/Privacy Policy.md

 We may share de-identified individual-level or aggregated information with manufacturers, regulators, researchers and other third parties for research purposes to help improve the marketplace.
 Information shared in this way will not identify you individually.

 **Sharing For Consumer Policy and Mobilization Purposes**
 When you participate in a consumer policy campaign such as by signing a petition or sending a message to a policy decision-maker or government entity, it may be necessary to include your name, address and/or other personal information with your submission.
 Petitions and comments filed with government entities, together with any included personal information, become a matter of public record and may be viewable online after submission.
+Sometimes CR works with other advocacy organizations to coordinate our shared policy efforts.
+If you provide your information to us as part of a joint-petition or other coordinated action, it may be shared with these other organizations.

 **Sharing For Fundraising Purposes**
 We share certain donor data (such as full name, mailing address and donation information, but not your email address, telephone number(s) or any financial account information) with other organizations.